 Jones built a fortified house near the southeastern tip of the island, in order to watch the strategic Skidaway Narrows from a possible Spanish invasion.
 He was also heavily involved in Georgia’s early colonial days, serving as a doctor, surveyor, builder, and military commander, among others.

 Eventually, Wormsloe became a plantation where Jones attempted to produce a variety of crops, such as rice, corn, and fruit and vegetables.
 On his death, the plantation passed into the hands of his descendants, until the state of Georgia took possession of it in the 1970s.
-Today, the site is part of the system of parks and historic sites of State.
+The site is now part of the system of parks and historic sites of State.

 Today, it is possible to see the ruins of the old tabby fortified house, the oldest standing structure in Savannah, as well as the site where Jones and his wife were first buried (their remains have since been moved to the Bonaventure Cemetery).
 The main trail also passes through the site where Jones’ servants and slaves lived.